8fold/site-8fold.pro/content-root/public/operations/financial/content.md

 ### General Fund (Expenses)

 Operational expenses are covered by multiple accounts that collectively make up the General Fund.
-If, for some reason, there is both enough money in the General Fund to cover all 8fold liabilities,
+If, for some reason, there is not enough money in the General Fund to cover all 8fold liabilities, we pull from the Distribution Fund followed by the Endowment Fund.

+### Practitioner Prep.
+Fund

+Practitioners invoice 8fold to receive the 90 percent owed to them.
+Invoices received will result in money being transferred from the Practitioner Prep.
+Fund to the General Fund.
+Practitioners may also request a portion of the 90 percent goes to other 8fold Funds and projects.

+### Open Source Software Support Fund

+85 percent is moved to the Practitioner Prep.
+Fund

 ### Tax Preparation Fund

-If taxes are owed annually (or quarterly), they will be paid out of the Tax Preparation Fund.
-A portion of the remaining
+If taxes are owed annually (or quarterly), they will be paid out of the Tax Preparation Fund by transferring the amount owed to the General Fund.
+A percentage of the remaining balance of the Tax Preparation Fund is transferred to the General Fund in accordance with the flow described above; ignoring the 30 percent to the Tax Preparation Fund.